Belval/belval.github.io/_posts/2020-02-10-wireguard-is-awesome.markdown

 ## Conclusion

 If it wasn't obvious from the heavy-handed praise above, I think Wireguard is the solution to a whole lot of VPN headaches.
 Any serious production usage should wait after more auditing has been done, but on paper, it is an excellent piece of software.

+## Edit

+I noticed that the VPN would stay connected, yet no packets could go through.
+I fixed the problem by adding `PersistentKeepalive = 25` to both configurations.